Cancer (young people)

 Mother' Yes, yes to check for, for the leukaemic cells so it wasn't until [name] went back ten days later and had a rash on his lower leg which is symptomatic of leukaemia that they then did the test and the diagnosis was made.

-People whose cancer is suspected or diagnosed quickly said they felt 'numb' but thought it might be a good thing not to have a lot of time to really worry about it.
+People whose cancer was suspected or diagnosed quickly said they felt 'numb', but also thought it might have been 'a good thing not to have a lot of time to really worry about it'.

 He went to see a private specialist who told him that he could operate that afternoon.
 The fact that he had testicular cancer only sank in later.